Christianization of Goa

-The indigenous population of the erstwhile Portuguese colony of Goa, Daman and Diu underwent Christianisation following the Portuguese conquest of Goa in 1510, which was followed by the Goa Inquisition from 1560 onwards.
-The converts in the Velhas Conquistas (Old Conquests) to Roman Catholicism were then granted full Portuguese citizenship.
-Almost all present-day Goan Catholics are descendants of these native converts, they constitute the largest Indian Christian community of Goa state and account for 25 percent of the population.
+The indigenous population of the erstwhile Portuguese colony of Goa, Daman and Diu was Christianised following the Portuguese conquest of Goa in 1510 and the subsequent establishment of the Goan Inquisition.
+The converts in the Velhas Conquistas (Old Conquests) to Catholic Christianity were then granted full Portuguese citizenship.
+Almost all of the present-day Goan Christians are descendants of these native converts; they constitute the largest Indian Christian community of Goa state and account for 25 percent of the population, as of 2011 Census of India.

-Many Kudali, Mangalorean & Karwari Catholics in present-day Karnataka and Maharashtra are also of Goan descent due to migration in the 16th and 17th centuries.
-Korlai and Bombay East Indian Catholics of the Konkan division, and the Damanese of Damaon, Diu & Silvassa have had Goan admixture and interactions in the Portuguese Bombay territory, which was ruled from the capital in Old Goa.
-Bombay East Indians were formerly Portuguese citizens until the seven islands of Bombay were taken over by the British East India Company, via the dowry of Catherine Braganza in marriage to Charles II of England.
-Salsette islanders and Basseinites of the Bombay East Indian community were also Portuguese citizens, till the Mahratta Invasion of Bassein in 1739.
+Many Kudali, Mangalorean and Karwari Catholics in present-day Carnataca and Maharashtra share common origins with Goans, due to migration in the 16th and 17th centuries.
+Korlai and Bombay East Indian Catholics of the Konkan division, and the Damanese of Damaon, Diu & Silvassa have had Goan admixture and interactions in the Portuguese Bombay territory, which was ruled from the capital at Old Goa.
+Bombay East Indians were formerly Portuguese citizens until the Seven Islands of Bombay were taken over by the English East India Company, via the dowry of Catherine de Braganza, in marriage to Charles II of England.
+Salsette islanders and Basseinites of the Bombay East Indian community were also Portuguese citizens, until the Mahratta Invasion of Bassein in 1739.

 Pre-Portuguese Era

-It has been said that prior to the en-masse Christianisation, there were a few communities of Eastern Christians (Nestorians) present in the age-old ports of Konkan that were caught up in the Spice trade and the Silk route.
-The conversion of the Indo-Parthian (Pahlavi) King Gondophares (abbreviated Gaspar) into the Thomasine Church, and the finding of a Persian Cross in Goa are subjects of ongoing debate and research.
+It has been said that prior to the en-masse Christianization, there were a few communities of Eastern Christians (Nestorians) present in the age-old ports of Konkan, that were caught up in the Spice trade and the Silk Route.
+The conversion of the Indo-Parthian (Pahlavi) King Gondophares (abbreviated Gaspar) into the Thomasine Church, and the finding of a Persian Cross in Goa, are subjects of ongoing debate and research.